ansys/pyansys-dev-guide/doc/source/coding-style/formatting-tools.rst

 - ``statistics``
-    Number of occurrences of each error or warning code to print as a report at the end of the check.
+    Number of occurrences of each error or warning code to print as a report when checking ends.

-Code Coverage
+Code coverage
 -------------
 Code coverage indicates the percentage of the codebase tested by the test suite.
 Code coverage should be as high as possible to guarantee that every piece